Open Data Hub logo

 Note

-• The data scientist has created a data science project, as described in Creating a data science project, that contains (or will contain) the models that the data scientist wants to monitor.
+• The data scientist has created a data science project, as described in Creating a data science project, that contains the models that the data scientist wants to monitor.

 Procedure